johnridesabike/bikewalklife/posts/2021/10/parking-versus-everything-else-our-nationwide-double-standard.md

 This is a quick-and-dirty, conservative depiction of the actual parking usage.
 One of those red rectangles is a multi-story parking garage, and at least one of the buildings has a parking deck underneath it, which I did not highlight.

-Something else that the satellite caught, and which is by no means abnormal: about half of the parking is unused.
+Something else that the satellite caught, and which is by no means abnormal: about half of the parking is not being used.

-None of this is something that you only need a fancy Google satellite to see, either.
-Go for a walk through our downtown and you'll see vast deserts of asphalt and empty parking spaces.

-Contrast this reality with our city's latest parking garage project, and it's obvious that something is off, like we're living in two different realities.
+Contrast these facts with our city's latest parking garage project, and it's obvious that something is off, like we're living in two different realities.
 In a town where parking lots consume half of the land, and where half of those spaces go unused, how do we need _more_ of it?
-How are our city's public economic development funds necessary to subsidize this?
-If parking lots really did contribute to economic development, then it seems like our coffers should be overflowing by now, considering how many parking lots we've already built.
+How are our public economic development funds necessary to subsidize this?
+If parking lots really did contribute to our economy, then it seems like our coffers should be overflowing by now, considering how many parking lots we've already built.

 Again, there are probably nuances to this project that I'm ignorant of.
 I'm sure someone can list the benefits it will bring, why _this_ parking garage _definitely will_ justify the multi-million dollars it costs to build, even when other parking doesn't.
-But the bigger picture remains the same.
+But whatever those details are, they would have to be _really_ compelling to outweigh what I'm seeing in the big picture.

 This pro-parking mindset we see across our nation is the mindset of an addict.
 When you're addicted to something, then you can never get enough of it.
 The more of it you consume, the more you desire it.
 Even if you begrudgingly acknowledge its downsides, you can't help yourself from rationalizing it anyway: _"just one more parking lot, and I'll be good," "maybe parking lots are bad in some ways, but I really need this one,"_ and so on.
-Like an addict, we can never have enough parking spaces.
+Like an addict, we always think we need more parking spaces.

-Bringing this back to the topic at the beginning of the post, we don't have to imagine how quickly the mood would change once we talk about subsidizing literally any other transportation project.
+To bring this back to the topic at the beginning of the post, we don't have to imagine how quickly the mood would change once we talk about subsidizing literally any other transportation project.
 We've all seen what happens as soon as we try to fund bike lanes or bus routes.

 And maybe biking and walking projects have their flaws too.
 But if you really do oppose monolithic, expensive, ideologically driven transportation spending, then bike lanes aren't your enemy.
 Start by defunding parking lots.
+You'll quickly realize how much Americans really do love big government transportation plans once you try to take parking away from them.